wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.2.1 =

+A small but important tweak so that custom archive limits do not apply to in-post listings of related posts.

 = 1.2 =